microsoft/mixed-reality-extension-unity/CONTRIBUTING.md

 ## Implement features in the MRE SDK and the Unity DLL
-Wonderful!
 New features often require both a SDK side and Unity side set of changes.
 We usually implement both sides simultaneously, and add at least one functional test to verify the functionality.
 We highly recommend reaching out to the MRE team on slack to discuss any architecture before implementing,